gregpola/fvtt-trazzm-homebrew-5e/README.md

   1. Start FVTT and browse to the Game Modules tab in the Configuration and Setup menu
   2. Select the 'Install Module' button and enter the following URL: https://github.com/gregpola/fvtt-trazzm-homebrew-5e/releases/latest/download/module.json
   3. Click Install and wait for installation to complete

+### Configuration:
+  * The config folder contains a midi config file; screenshots showing important settings; and a list of modules I recommend.

 ### Module Dependencies
   * active-auras